commercialhaskell/stack/doc/GUIDE.md

 #### Miscellaneous and diagnostics

+_Add selected packages_: If you want to use only selected packages from your project directory you can do so by explicitly specifying the package directories on the command line.

 _Duplicate package names_: If multiple packages under the directory tree have same name, stack init will report those and automatically ignore one of them.